April 5, 2026

 “Animation isn’t live-action — everything has to be drawn, so every element that moves or exists has to be thought of. “

-“It’s our job as an artist to be observant and express characters correctly,” he says — although the concept is not without its complexities.
-“It’s more difficult to incorporate transgender characters.
+“It’s our job as an artist to be observant and express characters correctly,” he says, noting that the concept is not without its complexities.
+“It is more difficult to incorporate transgender characters.
 Between cis-gendered male, female characters and transgender characters, finding out these differences to portray them correctly needs more time.”

 Almost inevitably, much of this insensibility among anime producers roots from what the global media provides.
 In Japan, foreign cultures and attributes are heavily commercialized, their accuracy dropped in favor of racial and sexual exploitation.
 To be Black in anime, for example, means to be either dangerous, cool or comical — or all of the three.